 Businesses and employers

 In relation to the COVID-19 situation please follow the latest advice from the government - for employees, employers and businesses.

-This includes updates on safely operating businesses that have reopened or are reopening, grant funding and the full range of other support.
+This includes updates on safely operating businesses, grant funding and the full range of other support.

 For key information on COVID-19 safe working for your business and other regulatory requirements please visit our Environmental Health pages and our covid secure business web pages.